WinterAxis/ESV-MD-Bible/The_Bible_esv/18_Job/Job_14.md

 His sons come to honor, and he does not know it; they are brought low, and he perceives it not.

 ###### 22
-He feels only the pain of his own body, and he mourns only for himself." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+He feels only the pain of his own body, and he mourns only for himself."

 ***